Perseid Meteor Shower Shower 2024

 After your Imaging Session:

 1. Review your photos: Try to isolate the shots that contain a meteor streaking across the sky.
-This can be very exciting, especially if you caught a bright one!
+This can be very exciting, especially if you catch a bright one!
 Ideally, you will have at least 3-4 shots that contain meteors, but the more the better.

 2. Register, stack, and process: To get a base image of your night sky, stack 10 x 30-second exposures should give you a nice smooth image containing a sky full of stars and constellations.
 You can process this image to pull out some fainter stars, balance the background sky, and reduce noise.
 This will be the underlying layer of stars for your meteor shower composite.
 If you were able to include an interesting foreground subject, bonus points to you!

 3. Blend your images: Next, take the meteor frames you selected earlier and place them on top of your base image as layers.
-Set these layers to “lighten” blending mode in Photoshop, to reveal only the meteor, but not the noisy, unprocessed background sky.
-You can subtly process your meteor frames to brighten the meteor slightly, but don’t overdo it.
+Set these layers to “lighten” blending mode in Photoshop to reveal only the meteor, but not the noisy, unprocessed background sky.
+You can subtly process your meteor frames to brighten the meteor slightly but don’t overdo it.

-4. Create master file: Do this with all of your meteor frames, to create a master file with every meteor that occurred during your session.
+4. Create master file: Do this with all of your meteor frames to create a master file with every meteor that occurred during your session.
 You can then flatten the image (or create a new adjustment layer) and do some overall image edits.

-Review your files to find the images with meteors for your composite image
+Review your files to find the images with meteors for your composite image.

-Related Content
+Related Posts: